079035/079035.github.io/docs/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-I am working very hard on getting better at solving CTF challenges.
+I am working very hard on getting better at solving CTF challenges.<br>
-I tend of focus on pwnable challenges, and I try to expose myself to a various types of pwn challenges (userspace, kernel, web browser, smart contract, etc.) so that I can decide which area of pwn I can specialize on.
+I tend of focus on pwnable challenges, and I try to expose myself to a various types of pwn challenges (userspace, kernel, web browser, smart contract, etc.)<br>
+so that I can decide which area of pwn I can specialize on.<br>
-I am also interested in quantitative finance and machine learning:smile:.
+I am also interested in quantitative finance and machine learning:smile:.<br>
 Thank you for your interest.

 <div class="row">